Chinese Kites 风筝 fēngzhēng

 The making and flying of kites is a tradition in China that goes back thousands of years.
 In Europe the first definite mention is as late as 1589.
-One of the earliest uses of kites was in fishing, the kite would trail a line with hooks and bait allowing the kite-flier to fish in areas some way out over rivers or the sea.
+One of the earliest uses of kites was in fishing, the kite would trail a line with hooks and bait allowing the kite-flier to fish in areas some way out from land over rivers or the sea.

-An early legend about the origin of the kite is that the philosopher Mozi built a kite made of wood in the form of an eagle near Mount Lu in Shandong.
+An early legend about the origin of the kite is that the philosopher Mozi (d.
+380BCE) built a kite made of wood in the form of an eagle near Mount Lu in Shandong.
 Later on the kite was made much lighter when silk and bamboo replaced wood.
 The invention of fine paper in China made kites cheaper and easier to build.
 There is an ancient legend about Huan Jing ➚ who was told by the soothsayer Fei Jiangfang (費長房) to flee to high land to escape disaster on the double ninth Chongyang festival and drink wine in which chrysanthemum petals had been soaked.
 He did as he was told and he avoided an infectious plague and kite flying became part of the an annual festival held on that day each year.